bundlewrap/bundlewrap/doc/faq.rst

 The origins of the name "Blockwart" are described on the :doc:`about` page.
 We have heard concerns from several people about using a Nazi term to describe our project.

 	I do not believe I chose the wrong name for this project.
 The theme fits perfectly and there is nothing discriminatory and inherently evil about using the word "Blockwart", especially considering its use in modern German (which could very well exist without the Nazi origins).
-Putting words on a blacklist is not going to solve anything.
 So far, the name has sparked many interesting discussions and debate.
 I like that.
+I also believe it is highly preferable to keep on having this debate and walking this line, so people don't forget there is a line.

 	-- Torsten Rehn